The Misguided Notion of Bypassing Patching in OT Systems

 Compensating Controls: The Alternative When Patching Isn’t Feasible

 For high-risk assets that cannot be patched immediately, the creation of ad-hoc compensating controls becomes a pivotal strategy.
-For example, in light of a critical vulnerability, disabling remote desktop services or guest accounts can drastically reduce immediate risks, buying time for patch preparation.
+An example includes disabling remote desktop services or guest accounts in light of a critical vulnerability.
+This drastically reduces immediate risks and buys time for patch preparation.

-This approach exemplifies the essence of compensating controls: they are not merely stop-gap measures but integral components of a well-rounded patch management strategy, especially when direct patching isn’t an option.
+Bottom line: Compensating controls in OT environments are not merely stop-gap measures but integral components of a well-rounded patch management strategy.

 Compensating Controls: A Vital Layer in OT Cybersecurity